What the Moon Brings: Synopsis

 This story is told from the first person view of an unnamed narrator.
 The story describes a surreal dreamscape.
 The narrator wanders through his garden one evening and, in the moonlight, witnesses many bizarre sights.
 He soon reaches a stream:

 Silent and sparkling, bright and baleful, those moon-cursed waters hurried I knew not whither; whilst from the embowered banks white lotus-blossoms fluttered one by one in the opiate night-wind and dropped despairingly into the stream, swirling away horribly under the arched, carven bridge, and staring back with the sinister resignation of calm, dead faces.

 After crossing a bridge, he realizes the garden has no end.
 Where the walls once stood are now trees and shrubs, with terrifying stone idols between each corner.
-The dead faces urge him on farther and farther, as the stream becomes a river before leading him to the shore of a sea.
+The dead faces urge him on further and further, as the stream becomes a river before leading him to the shore of a sea.
 Suddenly, the lotus-faces disappear as the moon sinks into the horizon:

 And as I saw therein the lotus-faces vanish, I longed for nets that I might capture them and learn from them the secrets which the moon had brought upon the night.
 But when that moon went over to the west and the still tide ebbed from the sullen shore, I saw in that light old spires that the waves almost uncovered, and white columns gay with festoons of green seaweed.
 And knowing that to this sunken place all the dead had come, I trembled and did not wish again to speak with the lotus-faces.